 In summary

-If I were to list all the women in history who built and influenced Los Angeles, it would be an epic undertaking.
+To list all the women who built and influenced Los Angeles’s history would be an epic undertaking.
 So many have contributed from the famous to the obscure.
-But, it’s a testament to remember them for their struggles, influence, talent, and generosity.
+However, it is a privilege to remember them for their struggles, influence, talent, and generosity.

 Who are the women you want to remember for Women’s History Month?
 Please leave a comment below.